-The trail will be busiest between May and September, so if you intend on trekking during this time make sure you book your permits at least 6 months in advance.
+It will be busiest between May and September, so if you intend on trekking during this time, make sure you book your permits at least 6 months in advance.

 The dry shoulder months of March/April and October/November are also good time to trek, however the probability of rain during these months is higher.

 December and January are incredibly wet, and the trail is closed during February for conservation and maintenance.